 This ought to be the easiest rule to stick to, right?
 After all, when was the last time you drank sugar water?

+- Sweetened Iced Tea: sugar water + tea.
 Teas like Snapple are about 89 percent water and 10 percent HFCS.

+- Vitamin Water: sugar water + chemical forms of vitamins.
 One of the worst things to happen to both water and vitamins.
 An average brand is 92 percent water and more than 5 percent sugar.

+- Fruit Drinks: sugar water + fruit juice.
 If your juice has the word “cocktail” attached to it, it’s about 63 percent water, 27 percent juice, and more than 9 percent HFCS.

+- Energy Drinks: sugar water + caffeine and herbs.
 They list plenty of mysterious ingredients like taurine and guarana and milk thistle, but the average energy drink is 84.5 percent water and 12.3 percent sugar.

 Trick Yourself Slim: Drink the moment you wake up.
 The legendary Gracie family—the family that invented Brazilian jiu-jitsu and, in essence, ultimate fighting–lives by a code of always being ready to fight.
 And the first thing every Gracie does when he or she wakes up is drink a big glass of water, because being ready to fight means being properly hydrated.
 Now it turns out that their tradition makes sense even for those of us who don’t like getting punched in the face repeatedly.
 A study in the Journal of the American Dietetic Association found that drinking a glass of water before breakfast can cut daily food intake by 13 percent.
 So on top of the calories you’re saving by swapping soda for H2O, you’re saving another 200 or so by staving off hunger pangs!
-(That’s another 21 pounds gone in a year!)
+(That’s another 9.5kg gone in a year!)

 If you make the right food choices 80 percent of the time, you can’t help but stay lean.
 That means that one out of every five times you step up to the nutritional tee, you get to shank one–into the ham and cheese sand trap, into the beer pong water hazard, into Black Forest cake woods.
 It happens, because nobody’s perfect–and not trying to be perfect is one of the keys to long-term success.
-Guys who try to be perfect eventually go crazy, and the next thing you know they’re driving their SUVs into fire hydrants while being chased by angry blondes wielding 9-irons.
+Guys who try to be perfect eventually go crazy, and the next thing you know they’re driving their bakkies into fire hydrants while being chased by angry blondes wielding 9-irons.

 Your Plan: Don’t let that be you.
 Don’t try to be perfect.
 Be 80 percent.
 That’ll still put you well ahead of most of the adult male population.
 And more important, it will send you on your way to the body you’ve always wanted.
 If you want a chocolate bar, go ahead–but make sure it’s the best one.
 Craving a steak?
 Go get one, but make the very best choice.
-(At Ruby Tuesday, you can order a plain grilled top sirloin with just 391 calories—ordering it “plain” will strip off 1,000 milligrams of sodium.)
-Make a peanut butter and jelly sandwich, but use the best PB, the best J, and the best bread in the world.
+You’ll save hundreds of calories while still eating the foods you enjoy.
+And you’ll be stunned by how effective this strategy is.